Mathilda Canter, PhD

 James M. Jones, PhD

-Dr. Jones is professor of psychology and director of the Center for the Study of Diversity at the University of Delaware, and former executive director for public interest and director of the Minority Fellowship Program at the American Psychological Association.
-Dr. Jones earned a BA from Oberlin College an MA from Temple University; and his PhD in social psychology from Yale University.
-He was been on the faculty of the Psychology and Social Relations Department at Harvard University, and has taught in the Psychology Department at Howard University.
+James Jones is professor of psychology and director of the Center for the Study of Diversity at the University of Delaware, and former executive director for public interest and director of APA's Minority Fellowship Program.
+Jones earned a BA from Oberlin College an MA from Temple University, and his PhD in social psychology from Yale University.
+He was been on the faculty of the psychology and social relations department at Harvard University, and has taught in the psychology department at Howard University.
 He published the first edition of "Prejudice and Racism" in 1972, and the second edition in 1997.
 He is currently working on a new book, "The Psychology of Diversity: Beyond Prejudice and Racism," with Jack Dovidio and Deborah Vietze.
-In 1973, Dr. Jones spent a year in Trinidad and Tobago on a John Simon Guggenheim Fellowship studying Calypso humor.
+In 1973, Jones spent a year in Trinidad and Tobago on a John Simon Guggenheim Fellowship studying Calypso humor.
 This work led to the development of the TRIOS model of the psychology of African-American culture.
-Dr. Jones is serves on several editorial boards, including the Journal of Black Psychology, and is past-president of the Society of Experimental Social Psychology and the Society for the Psychological Study of Social Issues.
-He was awarded the 1999 Lifetime Achievement Award of the Society for the Psychological Study of Ethnic Minority Issues, the 2001 Kurt Lewin Award and the 2009 Distinguished Service Award by the Society for the Psychological Study of Social Issues, the 2007 Distinguished Psychologist Award by the Association of Black Psychologists, and the 2011 Lifetime Contribution to Psychology award from the American Psychological Association.
+Jones serves on several editorial boards, including the Journal of Black Psychology, and is former president of the Society of Experimental Social Psychology and Div.
+9 (Society for the Psychological Study of Social Issues).
+He was awarded the 1999 Lifetime Achievement Award of the Society for the Psychological Study of Ethnic Minority Issues, the 2001 Kurt Lewin Award and the 2009 Distinguished Service Award by the Society for the Psychological Study of Social Issues, the 2007 Distinguished Psychologist Award by the Association of Black Psychologists, and the 2011 Lifetime Contribution to Psychology award from APA.

 Joseph Matarazzo, PhD

 Joseph Matarazzo, PhD, is the former head of the Department of Medical Psychology at the Oregon Health Sciences University, a post that he held for more than 40 years.
-The 97th president of the American Psychological Association (1989), Matarazzo is a distinguished researcher in the areas of the clinical interview, cognitive and intellectual functioning, and health psychology.
+The 97th president of APA (1989), Matarazzo is a distinguished researcher in the areas of the clinical interview, cognitive and intellectual functioning, and health psychology.
 He has served as president of the Oregon Mental Health Association, the American Association of State Psychology Boards, the International Council of Psychologists and the Academy of Behavioral Medicine Research, as well as on the board of the National Association for Mental Health.
-Among his many honors is the 1991 Distinguished Professional Contributions Award for Distinguished Contributions to Knowledge of the American Psychological Association.
+Among his many honors is the 1991 Distinguished Professional Contributions Award for Distinguished Contributions to Knowledge of APA.
 Matarazzo also served on the APF Board of Trustees for over a decade, and served as APF president.

 David Myers, PhD